Debond-Protocol/Debond-Governance/README.md

     - then run
     ```bash
      $ truffle deploy --network .
-    - then define the address of the governance contracts in each of the other modules.
+    - then define the address of the governance contracts in each of the other contracts (from utils/governanceOwnable.sol).

     ```
 2. for importing the smart contracts package: